A stochastic smoothing framework for nonconvex-nonconcave minEmax problems with applications to Wasserstein distributionally robust optimization: Numerical Experiments

-\textbf{Algorithm parameters:} For all the methods, we initialize $\theta^{(0)}$ by the default setting of \verb|pytorch|.
+\textbf{Algorithm parameters:} For all methods, we initialize $\vtheta^{(0)}$ using PyTorch's default parameter initialization under a fixed random seed.
 In addition, for GDMax and SSPG, we let $\lambda^{(0)} \sim \mathcal{U}(1, 10)$.
-For SSPG, we set $\mu_0 = \lambda^{(0)} \eta$, where $\eta \sim \mathcal{U}(0.1, 1)$.
-Following \cite{wang2021sinkhorn}, we utilize a grid search for SDRO to fine-tune the hyperparameters $\lambda$ and $\eta$ from the sets \{1, 5,10\} and \{0.1, 0.5, 1\}, respectively.
+For SSPG, we set $\mu_0 = \lambda^{(0)} \eta$, where~$\eta \sim \mathcal{U}(0.1, 1)$.
+Following \citep{wang2021sinkhorn}, we utilize a grid search for SDRO to fine-tune the hyperparameters $\lambda$ and~$\eta$ from the sets \{1, 5,10\} and \{0.1, 0.5, 1\}, respectively.
 For each comparison method, the training is terminated after 500 epochs.